kasperengelen/kasperengelen.github.io/pages/linalg/matrix_class.md

 On one hand, Swift supports classes.
 Classes support inheritance and polymorphism.
 They are also passed by reference, which allows for sharing instances across a program.
 This flexibility comes at a cost, however, since class objects are stored on the heap and make use of reference counting.
 Additionally, method calls on classes are resolved by consulting a so-called vtable, through a process called "dynamic dispatch".
 Concretely this means that when you call a method on a class object, a table with memory addresses is consulted at run-time to determine the location of the appropriate method.

 A struct, on the other hand, is a type with value-semantics.
-In Swift this means that the object is passed by value and thus copied everytime it is assigned to a new variable.
+In Swift this means that the object is passed by value and thus copied every time it is assigned to a new variable.
 While this might not sound very efficient, it is actually not that bad since many data structures such as arrays make use of a technique called "copy-on-write" (COW), which reduces the amount of times the underlying data is actually duplicated.
 As a result, copying a struct is usually just a cheap shallow copy.
 A benefit is that passing objects as values instead of references prevents bugs that are the result of sharing instances.
 Additionally, they are stored on the stack, which is more efficient than the heap.

 Another important aspect of structs is that they do not support inheritance.
 This might sound like a big limitation, but it actually has the benefit that when you call a method on a struct, the compiler knows exactly which method is called at compile time, as opposed to having to resolve this through a vtable at run-time.
 This concept is called "static dispatch", and allows the compiler to apply various optimisations such as inlining function calls.